nestybox/sysbox-ee/README.md

 ```

 Alternatively, remove the above items plus all the associated
-configuration and systemd files (recommended):
+configuration and Systemd files (recommended):

 ```console
 $ sudo dpkg --purge sysbox